 No. Every channel that meets the threshold will go through a standard review process.
-Our human reviewers will look at your channel as a whole to see whether it meets our YouTube monetisation policies.
+Our team will review your channel as a whole to check if it meets our YouTube monetisation policies.
 Only channels that follow our policies and guidelines are able to monetise.

-YouTube will not automatically remove your channel from YPP if it drops below the threshold.
-But YouTube does reserve the right, at its discretion, to remove monetisation from a channel if that channel is inactive and not uploading or posting Community posts for six months or more.
+But YouTube does reserve the right, at its discretion, to remove monetisation from a channel if that channel is inactive and not uploading or posting Community posts for 6 months or more.

 Channels will lose monetisation if they violate any of the YouTube monetisation policies, regardless of their watch hours and subscriber count.